-- 1. Overseeing the day-to-day operation of this policy - 2.
-Ensuring that an agreed, consistent approach is adopted - 3.
-Liaising with and advising staff of any related matter which supports pupil access to learning - 4.
-Carrying out detailed assessments and observations of pupils with specific learning problems - Devising strategies, setting targets appropriate to the needs of the pupils, and advising on appropriate resources and materials for use with pupils with special educational needs and on the effective use of materials and personnel in the classroom - 6.
-Liaising closely with parents at Ripplevale School, so that they are aware of the strategies that are being used and are involved as partners to the process - 7.
-Liaising with outside agencies, arranging meetings and providing a link between those agencies and the parents - 8.
-Maintaining the school's register and records - 9.
-Assisting in the monitoring and evaluation of pupils with SEND through use of existing school assessment information - 10.
-Attending in service training of staff - 11.
-Contributing to the in-service training of staff - 12.
-The progress and development of every pupil in their class - 13.
-Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - 14.
-Managing learning support staff: deputy headteachers are appointed to oversee these matters and have overall responsibility for the students of their particular years and/or designation of pupils - 15.
-The Gov.UK document Research and analysis Supporting SEND notes that [in mainstream provision, the focus of the report] "Schools often took a pupil-centred approach when identifying needs and planning provision, but staff did not always know the pupils well enough to do this." [p.4].
+1. overseeing the day-to-day operation of this policy

+- 2. ensuring that an agreed, consistent approach is adopted - 3. liaising with and advising staff of any related matter which supports pupil access to learning - 4. carrying out detailed assessments and observations of pupils with specific learning problems - devising strategies, setting targets appropriate to the needs of the pupils, and advising on appropriate resources and materials for use with pupils with special educational needs and on the effective use of materials and personnel in the classroom - 6. liaising closely with parents at Ripplevale School, so that they are aware of the strategies that are being used and are involved as partners to the process - 7. liaising with outside agencies, arranging meetings and providing a link between those agencies and the parents - 8. maintaining the School's register and records - 9. assisting in the monitoring and evaluation of pupils with SEND through use of existing school assessment information - 10. attending in-service training of staff - 11. contributing to the in-service training of staff - 12. the progress and development of every pupil in their class - 13. working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - 14. managing learning support staff: deputy headteachers are appointed to oversee these matters and have overall responsibility for the students of their particular years and/or designation of pupils.
+Pastoral and Academic Leads (PALs) also have a role to play in line-managing teaching assistants within their designated year groups - 15. the Gov.UK document Research and analysis Supporting SEND notes that [in mainstream provision, the focus of the report] "Schools often took a pupil-centred approach when identifying needs and planning provision, but staff did not always know the pupils well enough to do this." [p.4].
 The small class size (8 students) ensures that all teaching staff and all support staff have the opportunity and tools to get to know their students extremely well and to, therefore, be able to give them individual support.